Ponta Grossa: Consolidation

 The city experienced great progress from 2 March 1894, when the Curitiba-Ponta Grossa Railroad was inaugurated (the road facilitated the connection between cities and offered work opportunities), and two years later the construction of the São Paulo-Rio Grande do Sul Railway began. their situation, here have been installed for a long time, the offices and workshops of the railways.
 Where train maintenance of train.
-Although some writers consider as something also idealized, the construction of the railroad was important, being Ponta Grossa an entrocamento region.
+Although some writers consider as something also idealized, the construction of the railroad was important, being Ponta Grossa an entroncamento region.
 Viewed as city-crossroads due to the construction of highways and roads that gave this geostrategic favoring.
 The railroad was important for the modernization of the city as well as its growth in the 20th century.

 In the early years of the Brazilian Republic, the farmers began to suffer the scarcity of labor, so the main economic source became the yerba mate and wood.

 In 1904, when Ernesto Guimarães Villela was mayor, the electric lighting system provided by Guimarães' company Ericksen & Filho was inaugurated and the water and sewage system designed and supervised by engineers Alvaro Souza Martins and Jacob Schamber has implemented it only concluded with funding from the state government by Mayor Teodoro Batista Rosas.
 The centennial of the foundation was celebrated in the administration of the mayor Brasílio Ribas.

 On 17 October 1930, Getúlio Vargas and his troops arrived at the train station, which would remain in the republic for fifteen years.
 On this occasion Getúlio walked through the city streets alongside Lieutenant-Colonel Galdino Luís Esteves and Aristides Krauser do Canto, being cheered by the population who waved red handkerchiefs and flags, symbols of the revolution.
 Until the 1950s, Ponta Grossa was the main city in the interior of the state of Paraná, due to the railways, factories processing the yerba mate, leather and wood processing as well as ceramics workshops, among which the production of bricks.
 This changed when cities were emerging in the north of the state (for example: Londrina and Maringá) attracted by the coffee economy.
 Even with the prominence that the cities of the north had been obtaining and other cities that appreciated the construction of highways, the axis Ponta Grossa-Curitiba would have been important in the dynamics of the coffee flow.
 In addition to banking, administrative and commercialization of manufacturing and primary resources.
 Although it is also affected when there were economic problems in the cultivation of coffee.